 What if I see yellow leaves after applying?

-That’s excess signal—flush with acidic mulch like pine; happened to me, quick fix revived ’em.
+That’s excess signal—flush with acidic mulch like pine.
+It happened to me once, and a quick fix revived the plant right away.

 How does this help pollinators?